navisens/NaviDocs/Tutorials/creating-navisensplugins.iOS.md

   core.subscribe(self, to: NavisensCore.NOTHING);
 ```

+#### `core.settings`

-* `core.settings` is an object used to request the core apply certain settings.
+`core.settings` is an object used to request the core apply certain settings.
 The settings object can also be used to force a setting.

 **Examples**